Match Review

 Q: I believe I have greatly contributed to the second three consecutive wins of this season.

-I believe that in order to win the match, it is important for the entire team to work at a high standard from practice.
-Even the players who are not currently participating in matches are working hard in practice, creating motivation towards victory, aligning our direction, and I want to prepare thoroughly for the home game against Sagan Tosu.
+A, I believe that in order to win the match, it is important for the entire team to work at a high standard from practice.
+Even the players who are currently unable to participate in the matches are working hard in practice, creating motivation towards victory, aligning our direction properly, and I want to prepare thoroughly for the home game against Sagan Tosu.

 Q, please look back on today's game.